 6. Multiple Resolution Attempts Have Failed

-When you’ve exhausted all reasonable paths to resolution, continued self-representation may simply waste more of your time and energy.
+When you’ve exhausted all reasonable paths to resolution, continued self-representation may waste more of your time and energy.

 The Proper Escalation Path

-- Direct communication with the seller
+- Direct communication with the merchant

 - Escalation to supervisors or management